Imaginary-time evolution of interacting spin systems in the truncated Wigner approximation

-\paragraph{Imaginary-time evolution -- } Our aim is to find an approximate expression for the Wigner function of the canonical density matrix at inverse temperature $\tau$
+\paragraph{Imaginary-time evolution -- } Our aim is to find an approximate expression for the Wigner function of the canonical density matrix at inverse temperature~$\tau$

-where $\hat H$ is the Hamiltonian and $Z(\tau) = \textrm{Tr}\{e^{-\tau \hat H}\}$ is the partition function.
-Since typical spin Hamiltonians are bounded from below and above, the density matrix becomes the fully mixed state in the limit $\tau = 1/k_B T \to 0$ corresponding to infinite temperature.
-Thus, the state at finite temperature can be obtained from the evolution equation in imaginary time
+where $\hat H$ is the Hamiltonian and $Z(\tau) = \textrm{Tr}\{e^{-\tau \hat H}\}$.
+Since typical spin Hamiltonians are bounded from below and above, the density matrix becomes the fully mixed state in the infinite temperature limit $\tau = 1/k_B T \to 0$.
+Thus, the state \mfl{obeys} the evolution equation